Constitution Day, September 17: A Refresher

 Boy, have we strayed…

-The above is not taught in our government school system, and many don’t know what they don’t know.
-Why not share this page widely to help others understand the Constitution’s importance to our freedoms at a time when they are slipping away?
+The above is not taught in our government school system, and many people are unaware of what they don’t know.
+Why not share this page widely to help others understand the importance of the Constitution to our freedoms at a time when they are slipping away?